 Storage ideas to reduce building footprints and organize files for improved productivity

 In this article, we offer six innovative ways to reduce the building footprint and organize files and other materials to enhance productivity.
 When we typically think of storing file folders, the natural progression leads to traditional vertical and lateral file cabinets.
-Almost everyone who has worked in or visited an office are familiar with the standard four-drawer file cabinets lining walls or in an area dedicated to these antiquated monuments to storing documents.
+Almost everyone who has worked in or visited an office is familiar with the standard four-drawer file cabinets lining walls or in an area dedicated to these antiquated monuments to storing documents.

 Traditional filing cabinets include inherent problems and disadvantages.
 Obvious shortcomings include the physical dimensions occupying large amounts of valuable office space.
 It often means your company must purchase or lease and maintain larger offices for your employees to perform their tasks.
 Even if you relocate the filing cabinets in a separate area, this still requires additional space requirements.
 Especially, with the accompanying higher operating expenses for the physical space in the way of rent or purchase price of the larger facility, increased costs for air conditioning, heating, and lighting.
 These drawbacks to traditional filing cabinets are easy to recognize, and most of us are only too aware of these problems.